unoplatform/Graph-Controls/README.md

 Before using controls that access [Microsoft Graph](https://graph.microsoft.com), you will need to [register your application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to get a **ClientID**.

 > After finishing the initial registration page, you will also need to add an additional redirect URI.
-Clcik on "Add a Redirect URI" and check the `https://login.microsoftonline.com/common/oauth2/nativeclient` checkbox on that page.
+Click on "Add a Redirect URI" and check the `https://login.microsoftonline.com/common/oauth2/nativeclient` checkbox on that page.
 Then click "Save".

 ### Android Quick Start